ikhamlic/pagerank/README.md

 * -I: Number of iterations.

-where input file is in the follow format (see example.net):
+where input file is in the following format (see example.net):

     Number of pages
     Link 1